Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 _This section is **speculative**._

-The uppercase letters `A`-`Z` are often used in order to name things.
-If there are more than 26 names needed, a single letter from the Uppercase Greek alphabet may be added as a prefix, in the order `ΓΔΘΛΞΠΣΦΨΩ`:
+The uppercase letters `A`-`Z` are often used to name elements in an ordered sequence, such as the rectangular faces of a polygonal prism.
+If there are more than 26 names needed, a single letter from the uppercase Greek alphabet may be added as a prefix, in the order `ΓΔΘΛΞΠΣΦΨΩ`:

 | Letter sequence | Number |
 | --------------- | ------ |